evercam/ex_nvr/README.md

 #### Arm/v7
-There's currently no automated docker build for `arm/v7` since building the image using `buildx` and `Qemu` take ages to complete, the workaroud is to build the image on the target host itself
+There's currently no automated docker build for `arm/v7` since building the image using `buildx` and `Qemu` take ages to complete, the workaround is to build the image on the target host itself

 ```bash
 docker build -t ex_nvr:0.6.0 -f Dockerfile-armv7 .